Shihabaln/first_project/README.md

 ## Usage
 * `data.csv` will contain the plate numbers extracted in excel sheet
-* In `test.py` line 10 ,do change the path to tessetact to where OCR engine is installed.
 * to install `tesseract` for windows first download binary version from https://github.com/UB-Mannheim/tesseract/wiki
 * `pip install flask` , `pip install opencv-python` , `pip install pytesseract`